 Financial Reporting and Blockchains: Audit Pricing, Misstatements, and Regulation

-To understand the implications of blockchains for financial reporting and auditing, we study in a unified framework auditor competition for clients, endogenous audit quality and client misstatements, and regulatory policy.
-We first demonstrate how collaborative auditing using a federated blockchain can improve auditing efficiency for not only transactions recorded on proprietary databases, but also cross-auditor transactions through a zero-knowledge protocols that preserves data privacy.
-The technology disrupts conventional audit pricing: instead of pricing based on client size, auditors charge competitive fees dependent on clients' counter-parties’ auditor association and corresponding transaction volume.
-Moreover, blockchain adoption reduces client incentive to misreport and that auditors can reduce sampling costs by focusing on off-chain transactions.
-Importantly, auditors’ adoption of the technology exhibits strategic complementarity, leading to equilibrium multiplicity.
-A regulator can help select an adoption equilibrium that reduces misstatements as well as auditing and regulatory costs.
+To understand the implications of blockchains for financial reporting and auditing, we analyze auditor competition, audit quality, client misstatements, and regulatory policy all in a unified framework.
+We demonstrate how collaborative auditing using a federated blockchain can improve auditing efficiency for not only transactions recorded on proprietary databases, but also cross-auditor transactions through zero-knowledge protocols that preserve data privacy.
+Consequently, the technology disrupts conventional audit pricing and effort focus: Auditors charge competitive fees based on clients’ counter-parties’ auditor association and corresponding transaction volume instead of client size.
+Blockchains also reduces clients’ incentives to misreport and auditors’ sampling costs, allowing auditors to reallocate effort from transaction-based auditing to discretionary account auditing.
+Importantly, auditors’ technology adoption is costly and exhibits strategic complementarity, hence a regulator can help select an equilibrium with lower endogenous misstatements, audit sampling, and regulatory costs.